 Our Tableau integration offers a simple point-and-click wizard to pull in data and snapshot PNG images from your published dashboards.
-Start out by naming your content, giving it a description, and adding any tags as necessary.
+Start out by creating a new piece of Dynamic Content.
 Then select Tableau as the data source.
 Once you have connected Tableau as a data source, you will go through a wizard.

 Select which fields you want Matik to return, and then further customize the content with the following fields.